ericbbraga/dotfiles/README.md

-# dofvimrc
+# doffiles
-This is my personal configuration for VIM.
-This configuration is not the definitine one because I really like to change a lit bit when some vim plugins and new configurations help me in my job.
-Fell free to download it and send to me interesting new configurations.
+This is my personal configuration for some applications (as vim, compton, i3 and so).
+Those configurations are not definitine because I really like to change a lit bit when I discovery a new vim plugins or a new configurations that help me in my job.
+Fell free to download it and send to me an interesting new configuration.

+---

-# Used Plugins
+# vim
+Default path ~/.vimrc

+## used plugins
 - ctrlp (https://github.com/kien/ctrlp.vim)
 - nerdtree (https://github.com/scrooloose/nerdtree)
 - tagbar (https://github.com/majutsushi/tagbar)